American Colonization Society: Fundraising

 The Society raised money by selling memberships.
 The Society's members pressured Congress and the President for support.
 In 1819, they received $100,000 from Congress, and on February 6, 1820, the first ship, the Elizabeth, sailed from New York for West Africa with three white ACS agents and 86 African-American emigrants aboard.
 The approaches for selecting people and funding travel to Africa varied by state.

 Opposition to colonization

-According to Benjamin Quarles, the colonization movement "originated abolitionism", by arousing the free Blacks and other opponents of slavery.
+According to Benjamin Quarles, the colonization movement "originated abolitionism", by arousing the free Black people and other opponents of slavery.

-Originally, colonization "had been pushed with diligence and paraded as the cure for the evils of slavery, and its benevolence was assumed on all hands.
-Everybody of consequence belonged to it."
 The following summary by Judge James Hall, editor of the Cincinnati-based Western Monthly Magazine, is from May 1834:

 (As Hall refused to publish Theodore Weld's lengthy reply, he did so in the Cincinnati Journal.
 It became known nationally because Garrison devoted almost the entire front page of the June 14 issue of The Liberator to it.)